Viktor Ivanov: Career

-Head of Federal Narcotics Control Service
+Head of the Federal Drug Control Service of Russia

-Since May 15, 2008, he has been a director of Russia's Federal Service for the Control of Narcotics and a chairman of State Anti-Narcotics Committee, which includes 29 heads of Russian ministries.
+Since May 15, 2008, he has been a director of Russia's Federal Drug Control Service of Russia and a chairman of State Anti-Narcotics Committee, which includes 29 heads of Russian ministries.

 In 2010, when the State of California in the United States had a ballot initiative asking voters about the legalization of marijuana, Ivanov public spoke out against it.
 He flew to Los Angeles and Washington, D.C., to lobby against drug legalization, meeting with the Los Angeles mayor, Los Angeles county sheriff, and U.S. drug czar.

 In 2010, Rinat Akhmetshin penned an op-ed article for the Washington Times which was very supportive of Ivanov and his anti narcotics efforts.

 Sanctions

 On March 20, 2014, the US Office of Foreign Assets Control (OFAC) published that Victor Ivanov and 19 other men had been added to the Specially Designated Nationals List.